-Table 3.2-Operations Manual (OM) Content Specifications Traii ning FLT ISARP (vii) Tra None (a) Details of all relevant training programs, policies, directives and requirements, including curricula and syllabi, as applicable, for initial qualification, continuing qualification and other specialized training; None (b) Curricula for ground training, evaluation and certification; None (c) Comprehensive syllabi to include lesson plans, procedures for training and conduct of evaluations; None (d) The training program for the development of knowledge and skills related to human performance (Crew Resource Management/Dispatch Resource Management, CRM/DRM).
-None Other Information FLT ISARP (viii) oin safety and emergency procedures relevant to operational control sonnel.
+Table 3.2-Operations Manual (OM) Content Specifications Trair Training Information FLT ISARP (vii) Tra ining Manual, to include: None (a) Details of all relevant training programs, policies, directives and requirements, including curricula and syllabi, as applicable, for initial qualification, continuing qualification and other specialized training; None (b) Curricula for ground training, evaluation and certification; None (c) Comprehensive syllabi to include lesson plans, procedures for training and conduct of evaluations; None (d) The training program for the development of knowledge and skills related to human performance (Crew Resource Management/Dispatch Resource Management, CRM/DRM).
+None Othe er In formation FLT ISARP (viii) oin safety and emergency procedures relevant to operational control sonnel.
 None (ix) incl ngerous Goods manual or parts relevant to operational control personnel, to ude information and instructions on the carriage of dangerous goods and on to be taken in the event of an emergency.
 None (x) curity Manual or parts relevant to operational control personnel, including nb search procedures.
 None